akashkriplani/react-shopping-cart/README.md

 ### `npm run server`

 Runs mongoDB server.
 It uses a nodemon package so that any changes on server made locally will hot-reload in real time.
+The server listens to port 5001 by default.

 ### `npm test`